ngUpgraders/ng-forward/README.md

 let otherModule = Module('my-module');
 ```

-Adding decorated classes is easy:
+All decorated classes are added to the module using `add`:

 ```js
 import {Service, Module} from 'angular-decorators';